 Admission to the school during the school year depends on whether or not there are places available.
 All year groups at the school have 60 places.
-Applications must be made directly to the school on a form available from the school.
-[There may be voluntary co-ordination arrangements in place in ABC LA in which case the school must decide whether it wishes to participate in these.].
+Milton Keynes Borough Council co-ordinates in year applications for our school.
+As such applications must be made to the council, using their website.